railsbridge-boston/railsbridge-boston/views/installfest/install/osx-vagrant.markdown

 vagrant ssh
 ```

-`vagrant up` will take a couple minutes.
-It will print something like this:
+`vagrant up` starts your virtual environment.
+It will take a couple minutes,
+and it will print something like this:

 ```text
 Bringing machine 'default' up with 'virtualbox' provider...